chainjet/platform/docs/README.md

 ### How does it work?

-Every automation on ChainJet is represented as a workflow.
-A workflow has a single trigger that specifies the condition that will start the execution and a set of steps to be performed when the trigger condition is satisfied.
+On ChainJet, every task automation is represented as a workflow.
+A workflow consists of a single trigger that defines the condition that will initiate its execution, and a series of steps to be performed once the trigger condition is met.

-A network of executor bots will constantly monitor for the triggers and initiate executing the steps defined in the workflow when the condition is met.